-In carrying out the mission, in accordance with the Specified Radioactive Waste Final Disposal Act, we will select a site for a Geological Disposal Facility (GDF) through a three-stage site selection process -Literature Survey, Preliminary Investigation and Detailed Investigation- and then construct, operate and close the GDF, giving safety top priority.
-Based on the Basic Policy on the Final Disposal of Specified Radioactive Waste approved by the Cabinet meeting in May 2015, we continue to carry out various activities to increase the mutual understanding of the significance and safety of geological disposal with local residents in investigation areas and make efforts to build trust through active interaction with local residents for establishing co-operative relationships.
+In carrying out the mission, in accordance with the Designated Radioactive Waste Final Disposal Act, we will select a site for a Geological Disposal Facility (GDF) through a three-stage site selection process -Literature Survey, Preliminary Investigation and Detailed Investigation- and then construct, operate and close the GDF, giving safety top priority.
+Based on the Basic Policy on the Final Disposal of Designated Radioactive Waste approved by the Cabinet meeting in May 2015, we continue to carry out various activities to increase the mutual understanding of the significance and safety of geological disposal with local residents in investigation areas and make efforts to build trust through active interaction with local residents for establishing co-operative relationships.
 In parallel, we carry out technology research and development (R&D) aiming to improve the economics, efficiency and safety of geological disposal.

 The realization of the whole geological disposal project will require a time period of one hundred years and it will be achieved by steady efforts in a stepwise manner.
 Therefore, NUMO sets the period until the implementation of the Literature Survey as the ‘Mid-term project period’ and establishes goals for communication activities, technology R&D and organizational management to be achieved as the ‘Mid-Term Project Goals’ as follows.

 - Mid-Term Project Goals

 Communication activities to realize acceptance of the Literature Survey by the municipalities and facilitate its smooth implementation